 Do not go traveling without preparation.
 At least, you will need the following before taking the flight:

 Book the SIM card in advance before the trip and get it at the Airport’s arrival hall.
-The card with 8-day unlimited data is priced for S$10.
+The card with 8-day unlimited data is priced at S$10.

 2. Transportation gear

 For your ease, it is recommended to book a hotel in the heart of Bangkok.
-Tarawish Hotel for example, which costs from B1,900.
-Located behind Phaya Thai BTS station, they have quite and clean rooms with the nearby eateries available for late-night supper hunter and a 24-hour convenience store.
+Tarawish Hotel, for example, costs B1,900.
+Located behind Phaya Thai BTS station, they have quiet and clean rooms with nearby eateries available for late-night supper hunting and a 24-hour convenience store.

 An alternative for budget-friendly accommodation is Diff Hostel.
-Located about 350m from Ratchathewi BTS station, each room cost starts from B349/bed.
+Located at about 350 meters from Ratchathewi BTS station, each room cost starts from B349/bed.

 1. Visiting Wat Phra Kaew and The Grand Palace

-Wat Phra Kaew or also known as the Temple of the Emerald Buddha is the most sacred site and Buddhists’ pilgrimage destination in Thailand.
+Wat Phra Kaew, also known as the Temple of the Emerald Buddha, is the most sacred site and Buddhists’ pilgrimage destination in Thailand.
 The best part of this stunning temple is its ordination hall which houses the famous Emerald Buddha.

 2. Admiring the Reclining Buddha at Wat Pho

-Wat Pho Temple has located just a short walk from the Grand Palace.
-It is most known for the reclining Buddha, displaying Buddha’s death and nirvana in 46 meters of length and 15 meters of height.
+Wat Pho Temple is located just a short walk from the Grand Palace.
+It is most known for the reclining Buddha, displaying Buddha’s death and nirvana at 46 meters in length and 15 meters in height.

 3. Getting around with Tuk-Tuk

 Tuk-tuk is a traditional ride in Thailand.
 Though it can be more expensive than taxis, it is worth taking the ride for once.
-But, be sure to get on this such vehicle a little further for your hotel or any major tourist attraction.
-It is common to meet friendly strangers that actually only offer tourists scam instead of true help.
-For your safe, book a tuk-tuk tour online with the assistance of local guide you can trust.
+But be sure to get on this vehicle a little further for your hotel or any major tourist attraction.
+It is common to meet friendly strangers who actually only offer tourists scams instead of true help.
+For your safety, book a tuk-tuk tour online with the assistance of a local guide you can trust.

 4. Melt with the crazy vibe of Khao San Road

-1. Join Cruise Tour to Explore the Chao Phraya River
+1. Join a Cruise Tour to Explore the Chao Phraya River

 Being one of the main transportation hubs in Bangkok, Chao Phraya is also known as the largest river in Thailand.
 You can get on the boat as many times as you want from the old city to the business district with the one-day ticket.